La Borea, Santa Clara to Lyon Station, Los Angeles County California

 Lyndon John W, general merchandise and lumber dealer

-McMurtry W S, postmaster, and president Los Gatos Manufacturing
+McMurtry W S, postmaster, and president Los Gatos Manufacturing Co

 Saxtorph H, restaurant and liquor saloon